ishaankohli/cardiac_phantom/README.md

 # cardiac_phantom
-Arduino firmware for driving a Gafchromic film using a linear actuator
+Arduino firmware for driving Gafchromic film using a linear actuator